 6. Order and Ship Your Product

-Since you’ll be ordering from an overseas supplier, you’ll have a few different payment options:
+Since you’ll be ordering from an overseas supplier, you’ll have a few different payment options.

-Before you make your payment, you’ll need to plan where your goods are going to be shipped depending on your selling plan.
+Before paying, you’ll need to plan where your goods will be shipped depending on your selling plan.
 You’ll also need to provide the supplier with box labels, pallet labels, and FNSKUs.

 If you choose FBA, the destination will be one of Amazon’s fulfillment centers.
-You’ll need to let Amazon know that your order is on it way through creating an inbound shipment in Seller Central.
+Additionally, you’ll need to notify Amazon that your order is coming by creating an inbound shipment in Seller Central.
 If you choose FBM, your manufacturer will send your product directly to you or to your desired warehouse.
 You can work with your manufacturer and a freight forwarder to handle shipping logistics.